varadVaidya/Modern-Robotics/README.md

 # Modern Robotics
-This repository is to show some of the work done I did in the Coursera specialization Modern Robotics
+This repository is to show some of the work done I did in the Coursera specialization Modern Robotics No code is added to the Git to honour the Cousera Code of Honour of not sharing the assignment code, especially as these assignments are Peer Graded.

 ## Course 2
 This assignment involved to use the Inverse Kinematics alogrithm to find out the joint position required to achieve a desired configration and then animate it using V-Rep.